-Remember I mentioned two methods of controlling our sleep, the one I haven’t talked about is sleep-wake homeostasis.
+Remember that I mentioned two methods of controlling our sleep?
+The one I haven’t talked about is sleep-wake homeostasis.
 The two primary neurotransmitters that control this cycle are acetylcholine and GABA (gamma-Aminobutyric acid).
 One is essential for staying awake while the other tells the brain to go to sleep (3).

 Acetylcholine has many jobs to do in our brains.
 But one of the main ones is carrying signals from the brainstem up to the rest of the brain.
-This action is causing the brain to be in a state of arousal (wakefulness).
+This action causes the brain to be in a state of arousal (wakefulness).

 While acetylcholine is not inhibited while we are in NREM sleep, it actually is more active in REM sleep than when we are awake!
 Twice as much of it is in the brain as when we are conscious (3).

 This is exactly what happens with Selective Serotonin Reuptake Inhibitors (SSRIs), a common anti-depressant drug.
 While more serotonin in the system can make a person happy, by decreasing REM time, slow wave sleep increases (3).
-Alcohol also increases SWS as we shall see.
+Alcohol also increases SWS.